 What is the best portable car seat for air travel?

-How do I know if a portable car seat is right for my child?
+How do I know if a portable car seat is safe?